John Payne Fellowship

 Arrangements for the Fellowship

-Once selected, the fellow will discuss preliminary plans with his/her AHEC Director.
-The stipend from the John Payne Fellowship will be $2,000 per fellow and can be used for airfare, lodging, meals, and associated costs.
+Once selected, the Fellow will discuss preliminary plans with his/her AHEC Director.
+The stipend for the John Payne Fellowship will be $2,500 per fellow and can be used for airfare, lodging, meals, and associated costs.

 - Kelly Blasky, MPH – Attend the national meeting for Mental Health First Aid in order to gain the skills to offer a training in this area to the Charlotte AHEC region and statewide.